-To begin with, FKL divergence between the policy considered optimal and the one to be optimized is given as the basis of the optimization in the conventional MPC.
-Actually, an asymmetry in it depending on whether the target side of the two probability distributions is given as the first or the second argument.
-This asymmetry is widely known to change the optimization results obtained, which in the case of FKL divergence converge to cover the whole target distribution.
-While this is an effective property for MPC to obtain a globally optimal solution, it would deteriorate the computational efficiency because it requires more samples to be evaluated.
-In the case of real-time control, the iteration is forcibly terminated when the time limit is exceeded, forcing the use of the policy (and action) that is still in the process of optimization, which may be far from the globally optimal solution.
-Hence, from the viewpoint of practical application, it is desirable to achieve a certain degree of convergence in early iterations, even if it is a sub-optimal solution (theoretically introduced in Section~\ref{sec:base}).
+Although mass-covering property with FKL divergence is effective for MPC to obtain a globally optimal solution, it can decrease computational efficiency since it requires more samples for evaluation.
+When it comes to real-time control, if the time limit is exceeded, the iteration is stopped and the policy (and action) that is still being optimized is used.
+This may result in a solution that is far from the globally optimal one in practice.
+Hence, for practical purposes, it is preferable to achieve a degree of convergence in early iterations, even if it is a locally optimal solution (theoretically introduced in Section~\ref{sec:base}).

-Another concern is that the smoothing (a.k.a. the gradient-based update) is commonly introduced to stabilize the update of $\theta$, but the step size is with a trade-off between stability and efficiency.
-In addition, a simple gradient method would result in only first-order convergence at the most.
-While it is possible to improve to (ideally) second-order convergence by making full use of the momentum of the updates, as in NAG~\cite{nesterov1983method}, the recent literature have reported that the acceleration is sensitive to noise in the gradient~\cite{cohen2018acceleration}.
-The gradient in MPC is expected to be strongly affected by this sensitiveness to noise because the objective varies from every iteration, and the fewer the number of candidates, the noisier it becomes due to the approximation error.
-Hence, it is desirable to implement an acceleration method that takes this problem into account (heuristically introduced in Section~\ref{sec:impl}).
+In addition, the introduction of smoothing, also known as gradient-based update, which stabilized the update of $\theta$, causes a trade-off between stability and efficiency with the step size.
+Theoretically, a simple gradient method would result in only first-order convergence at the maximum.
+While second-order convergence is ideally available by making full use of the momentum of the updates, as in NAG~\cite{nesterov1983method}, it has been reported in recent literature that acceleration is susceptible to gradient noise~\cite{cohen2018acceleration}.
+The sensitivity to noise can significantly affect the (pseudo) gradient in MPC.
+The objective function changes every iteration, and with fewer the number of candidates, approximation errors make it noisier.
+Hence, it is desirable to introduce an acceleration method that takes this problem into account as heuristically proposed in Section~\ref{sec:impl}.